20 Best Kids Activities in Chiang Mai: Indoor & Outdoor Fun

 Astro Park

-There are not only planets to see here: NARIT Astro Park is the best place for kids who are interested into science and astrology
+There are not only planets to see here: NARIT Astro Park is the best place for kids who are interested in science and astronomy.

 After School